Codecademy/engineering-competencies/interviews/backend-takehome.md

 Unit tests verify the code is working appropriately.

-- 💖 4 - Unit tests or script that tests all non-trivial logic branches, including edge cases; tests are granular and tied to specific functions
+- 💖 4 - Unit tests or script that tests all non-trivial logic branches; including edge cases; tests are granular and tied to specific functions
 - 👍 3 - Unit tests or script that tests main logic branches but not edge cases; tests not tied to specific functions but rather groups of them
 - 👎 2 - Unit tests/script are not repeatable
 - 🛑 1 - No unit tests or scripts